Courses ofInstruction

 Mission Statement

-The Writing and Rhetoric Department is dedicated to supporting students develop their thinking, writing, and reading skills through a collaborative, process-based approach to the study and production of texts in a wide variety of genres.
+The Writing and Rhetoric Department is dedicated to supporting students as they develop their thinking, writing, and reading skills through a collaborative, process-based approach to the study and production of texts in a wide variety of genres.
 The department emphasizes the ways writing and rhetoric shape—and are shaped by—social worlds, providing students with analytical tools and theoretical frameworks to “read the world” and meaningfully intervene in it.

 Offerings